theaquamarine/windows-powershell-docs/docset/windows/trustedplatformmodule/initialize-tpm.md

 ### TpmProvisioningObject
 This cmdlet returns a **TpmProvisioningObject** object that includes the following information:

 - TpmReady.
-Whether the TPM is complies with Windows Server® 2012 standards.
+Whether the TPM is complies with Windows Server??
+2012 standards.
 - RestartRequired.
 Whether the computer requires a restart to continue the provisioning process.
 - ShutdownRequired.
 Whether the computer must be shut down to continue the provisioning process.
 - ClearRequired.
 If this has a value of True, you must import an owner authorization value or remove the owner authorization value.